Double Hung vs Single Hung Windows Pros and Cons

 Introduction

-In this article, we will explore the key distinctions between these two window types, their influence on energy efficiency, cost implications, and how they can enhance your home’s curb appeal.
-By the end, you’ll be better equipped to make an informed decision that aligns with your home’s design and functionality.
+In this article, we’ll dive into the main differences between these two types of windows.
+We’ll discuss how they impact energy efficiency, their costs, and how they can boost your home’s curb appeal.
+By the end, you’ll feel more confident in making a decision that fits your home’s design and needs.

 What Are the Key Differences Between Double Hung and Single Hung Windows?